balder-dev/balder/doc/source/basics/vdevices.rst

 .. note::
     If you define a class based decorator which is a smaller set than the possibilities defined with method variations, balder will reduce the method variation set to the defined class based decoration here!
-In this case, balder will throw a warning.
+In this case, Balder will throw a warning.